 If you have ever gone shopping online for a pair of real alligator shoes, you may have had an eye watering moment when it came to the prices that these fine shoes sell for.
-When it comes to luxury good, you can have no reason not to include alligator shoes on that list with other expensive luxury goods like fine watches and designer hand bags.
+When it comes to luxury goods like Mezlan shoes, you can have no reason not to include alligator shoes on that list with other expensive luxury goods like fine watches and designer hand bags.
 What makes a product pricey is not just one reason, it may be several reasons why a certain type of product costs plenty.
 Alligator shoes go right into the latter because there are several reasons why they are pricey.
-It isn't just a fancy label sewn into the shoes.
+It isn't just a fancy label sewn into these gator shoes.

 Supply is and has always been an issue when it comes to alligator skins to be made into shoes.
 Alligators are wild reptiles and have protection rights so they are not over hunted and don't go extinct in the process.
 Only so many alligators per year are allowed to be killed for their meat and skin since they are not raised like cattle.
 Because of the limited supply of alligator skins available, there are only so many that can be tanned to begin with driving the costs sky high in comparison to cowhide leather.
 Only real American alligators can be considered alligator skin instead of caiman or crocodile in which there are differences.